fcrepo-exts/migration-utils/README.md

 * TODO: is there more?

 Migrations to Fedora 6 may take a different approach, writing migrated objects directly to the filesystem as [OCFL](https://ocfl.io/draft/spec/) objects.
-Additionally, a "minimal" migration mode is available that performs fewer transformations to migrated content.
-In particular:

-* There is a 1:1 correspondence between fedora 3 objects and OCFL objects.
+* There is a 1:1 correspondence between Fedora 3 objects and OCFL objects.
 Fedora 3 datastreams appear as files within the resulting OCFL objects.
 * RDF is not re-mapped, `info:fedora/` subjects and objects are kept intact as-is
-* FOXML object and datastream properties are represented as triples in additional sidecar files as per the mapping defined in `${migration.mapping.file}`.
-See example [custom-mapping.properties](https://github.com/fcrepo-exts/migration-utils/blob/master/src/main/resources/custom-mapping.properties).
+* FOXML object and datastream properties are represented as triples in additional sidecar files

 ## Status